mecarte-ai/todo-list/README.md

-# Getting Started with Create React App
+# Todo List with ReactJS

 A simple project using ReactJS and useState hook